davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -memb

-  On embedded PowerPC systems, set the ``PPC_EMB`` bit in the ELF flags header to indicate that eabi extended relocations are used.
+  On embedded PowerPC systems, set the ``PPC_EMB`` bit in the ELF flags header to indicate that :samp:`eabi` extended relocations are used.

 .. option:: -meabi, -mno-eabi